nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 At the moment, VMS does not offer a quick CLI way to delete/edit specific elements in such lists.
 However, this is a <u>planned feature</u> in future updates!

 A work around this is to **edit the data files directly**.

+### I added a vaccination but it does not appear in the the vaccination list panel.

+The filters applied from your last [`find`](#find---finds-a-vaccination) command are most likely still active.
+Use vaccination's [`list`](#list---lists-all-vaccination) command to clear the filters.

+This feature is intended to increase the efficiency of vaccination's [`edit`](#edit---edit-a-vaccination).
+Specifically the referring to vaccinations by indexes.
+You can learn more about this <a href="#vax-filter-no-reset-usage">here</a>.